18F/guides/content/content-guide/our-approach/plain-language.md

     href: '#additional-resources'
 tags: content-guide
 eleventyNavigation:
-  key: TODO
+  key: content-plain
-  parent: content-guide
+  parent: content-approach
-  order: TODO
+  order: 8
-  title: TODO
+  title: Use plain language
 ---

 U.S. government websites are for everyone.
 The content they contain should be as straightforward as possible.